crypticq/RCER-2015/README.md

 Purpose

-The scripts provided can be used to analyze water quality data and identify exceedances of permissible environmental thresholds specified in RCER-2015. i am using for tabele 3C fell free to use it on any table you want.
+The scripts provided can be used to analyze water quality data and identify exceedances of permissible environmental thresholds specified in RCER-2015.

+i am using it for tabele 3C fell free to use it on any table you want.